This Jataka tale illustrates the perfection of character of wisdom (panna).

 The queen’s spies saw this silent exchange from a window and went to tell King Culani the Bodhisatta was plotting with Bheri to overthrow him and should be put to death.
 They explained the hand gestures they’d seen as follows: the open hand signified crushing the king and seizing the throne, the closed fist was holding a sword, rubbing her head signaled cutting off the king’s head, and rubbing his belly meant he would cut the king in half.

+Pleased that the king genuinely cherished the Bodhisatta, Bheri gathered a large company of people from the inner palace to ask him the question again so others would understand the Bodhisatta’s exceptional merit as clearly as they saw the moon shining in the sky.
+This time, after King Culani answered for all to hear, Bheri asked for an explanation.
+First to die in this hypothetical situation was the queen mother, who Bheri said was smart and helpful, unlike most mothers; and also, when the king was a child, she saved his life by faking his death, letting him escape from an evil stepfather.
+She had her virtues, the king replied, but she had even more faults, including wearing inappropriate jewelry and being rude to the people who worked for her.
 Next on the list was Queen Nanda, who Bheri said was prudent, polite, wise, devoted, and calm.
 King Culani said her faults were greed and leading him into temptation by her sensuality.
-His younger brother, Bheri said, brought Culani back to be king after killing their step-father instead of seizing the throne himself.
+His younger brother, Bheri said, brought Culani back to be king after killing their stepfather instead of seizing the throne for himself.
 The king said his brother was arrogant.
-Bheri said the king’s friend was his closest companion since childhood and they’d shared everything through their lives.
+Bheri said the king’s friend was his closest companion since childhood and they’d shared everything throughout their lives.
 The king said his friend didn’t respect personal boundaries.
-The chaplain, said Bheri, possessed great merit and used his mastery of omens and dreams to frequently help the king.
+The chaplain, according to Bheri, possessed great merit and frequently used his mastery of omens and dreams to help the king.
 The king said the chaplain stared at him with open eyes and puckered brows.
 Then Bheri asked King Culani to explain why he would give his own life to protect the Bodhisatta.
-He said in all the years he knew him, the Bodhisatta had never done even the most trifling thing wrong and he knew everything from the past and the future: He would not give a man without sin to the water demon.
+The king said in all the years he knew him, the Bodhisatta had never done even the most trifling thing wrong, and he knew everything from the past and the future: he would not give a man without sin to the water demon.

 In the lifetime of the Buddha

-One day some of the Buddha’s disciples were discussing his supreme wisdom.
-In particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
-When the Buddha heard them talking about it, he told them this story so they knew he’d had perfect knowledge in the past too.
+One day some of the Buddha’s disciples were discussing his supreme wisdom; in particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
+When the Buddha heard them talking about it, he told them this story so they knew that he’d also had perfect knowledge in the past.

-King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another; Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha; and the other three advisors were Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.
-King Culani was an earlier birth of Sariputta, one of the Buddha’s top disciples, while Kevatta was Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times.
-Princess Pancalacandi was Sundari, a female ascetic who sought to destroy the Buddha’s reputation so her partners would receive more praise and alms, and the ascetic Bheri was Uppalavanna, one of the Buddha’s top female disciples.
+King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another; Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha; and the other three advisors were earlier births of Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.
+King Culani was an earlier birth of Sariputta, one of the Buddha’s top disciples, and Kevatta was Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times.
+Princess Pancalacandi was Sundari, a woman who sought to destroy the Buddha’s reputation so her partners would receive more praise and alms, and the ascetic Bheri was Uppalavanna, one of the Buddha’s top female disciples.
 The Bodhisatta’s wife, Amara, and his father and mother were the Buddha’s wife, father, and birth mother.
 The parrot and myna were Ananda and Kundali, two of the Buddha’s top disciples.